chinemerem-nsv/Windows-Artifact-Analysis-CaseStudy/README.md

 - behavioral reconstruction,
 - and structured forensic reporting methodologies.

-The assignment reinforced the importance of:
+The project reinforced the importance of:
 - maintaining evidence integrity,
 - documenting findings thoroughly,
 - and analyzing multiple artifact sources to reconstruct user activity.